ecmwf/conflator/README.md

 1. Default values specified in the Pydantic model
 2. System-wide configuration in /etc/appname/config.json (or yaml)
 3. User configuration in ~/.appname.json (or yaml)
-4. Additional configuration files and values provided as command line args (with `-f filename` and `--set value.deeper=foo`)
+4. Additional configuration files and values provided as command line args (e.g. `-f filename` or `--set value.deeper=foo`)
 4. Environment variables
 5. Command-line arguments
 6. Dictionaries passed to the load method